 What made CEVMA stand out from other ‘business-oriented’ conferences was this emphasis on personal growth in the Christian faith.
-Status was never important - instead, there was real fellowship, where people felt free to share their joys and frustrations, to laugh together and cry together, sharing the load.
+Status was never important - instead real fellowship happened, where people felt free to share their joys and frustrations, to laugh together and cry together, sharing the load.
 CEVMA is about friendship with each other and Jesus as the unseen but not unfelt guest.
 About becoming better at what we do and sharing our expertise.
-As well as the worship, there were seminars on every subject related to programme-making and distribution.
-And yes, business was accomplished and partnerships formed, but as between friends and fellow believers.
+Spiritual input, seminars on every subject related to programme-making and distribution and business accomplished and partnerships formed, but as between friends and fellow believers.

-Thirty years on, those values still characterise the annual CEVMA conferences held each September in one of a number of European countries at ‘easy to reach’ locations.
-Germany, England, the Netherlands, Switzerland, and France were the mainstays in those early days.
-Latterly, conferences have been held in Guernsey, Italy, Scotland, and Romania (which enjoyed one of CEVMA’s highest attendances).
-It’s from some of these countries that members of the board of CEVMA come.
-The first board members were from the Netherlands, Sweden, Switzerland, Germany, and the UK.
-Some of today’s board members come from Turkey, Italy, and Australia, reflecting CEVMA’s growing international reach while maintaining its European bias.
+Decades later, those values still characterise the annual CEVMA conferences held each September in one of a number of European countries which rotate from year to year.
+CEVMA looks to grow internationally reach while maintaining its European home.
 CEVMA is always looking for new locations, where the annual conference will also bring encouragement to local Christians working in media.

 CEVMA began in a world of change, meeting needs that never change.
 Today it continues to do so in a world of increasing change, a world that increasingly needs to hear of God’s Redemption story through Christ.